Children and Gangs

 Intimidation - Some members may be forced into joining by peer groups.
 Intimidation techniques range from extorting lunch money to physical assault.

-Gang Resources and Information
+Gang Resourves and Information